outlearn-content/angular/modules/directive.md

 <div class="alert alert-warning">
 **Note:** Normally, a scope prototypically inherits from its parent.
 An isolated scope does not.
-See the {@link $compile#directive-definition-object "Directive Definition Object - scope"} section for more information about isolate scopes.
+See the "Directive Definition Object - scope" section for more information about isolate scopes.
 </div>

 <div class="alert alert-success">